 Stakeholder Groups: This update to the Comprehensive Plan will address some critical issues related to growth, housing, equity, and sustainability.
 The process will need to include people with subject matter expertise and/or lived experience to better understand these issues and craft goals and policies.
-To support these needed conversations, staff will convene four "Strategy Teams" to bring together neighborhood leaders, the business community, developers, mobility advocates, the arts community, human service providers, sustainability leaders, major employers and other key groups around the cross-sectional topics of Livability, Placemaking, Equity and Sustainability.
+To support these needed conversations, staff will convene a "Strategy Team" to bring together neighborhood leaders, the business community, developers, mobility advocates, the arts community, human service providers, sustainability leaders, major employers and other key groups.
+The Strategy Team will include four Working Groups that will each discuss many cross-sectional topics through their respective lens of Livability, Placemaking, Sustainability or Equity.

-City Boards and Commissions: The Planning Commission will have the most involvement with the Comprehensive Plan Periodic Update.
-Other boards and commissions will be key contributors who are engaged around specific elements and policy areas where they have expertise.
+City Boards and Commissions: The Planning Commission is the body that will have the most involvement with the Comprehensive Plan Periodic Update.
+Other Boards and Commissions will be key contributors who are engaged around specific elements and policy areas where they have expertise.
 Their recommendations will be incorporated into the overall Comprehensive Plan for Planning Commission review.
 The Planning Commission will ultimately provide a recommendation for Council consideration on the overall Comprehensive Plan Periodic Update.